 In most cases of fatal car accidents, the employer or insurance company representing the party at fault immediately begins a plan to defend the insured or the employee who was at fault.
 If your loved one was the victim of a fatal car accident, the insurance company representing the party at fault is not interested in compensating you.
 Immediate investigation by an experienced wrongful death attorney is essential to countering the actions of the other party’s employer or insurance company.

-Proving Negligence in an Auto Accident
+Proving Negligence in an Car Accident

-Car accidents that lead to civil claims fall under the purview of personal injury law, and personal injury law hinges on the legal concept of negligence.
+Vehicle collisions that lead to civil claims fall under the purview of personal injury law, and personal injury law hinges on the legal concept of negligence.
 To prove negligence, an injured plaintiff must demonstrate:

 - The defendant owed the plaintiff a duty to act with reasonable care.
 This could include following posted speed limits, signaling for a lane change, or yielding the right of way.

 - The defendant breached this duty in some way.
 This may include texting while driving, driving under the influence of alcohol or other drugs, or speeding.

 - The plaintiff’s injuries were the direct result of the defendant’s breach of duty.
 Plaintiffs can only recover compensation if they sustain injury or property damage.
 If you suffered no actual harm, you have no claim.